mrbid/ChaoticSystemModelling/EntireSimulation/README.md

 # ChaoticSystemModelling
 This was an experiment to see how well a Feed-forward Neural Network could model a chaotic system.

-This version attempts to simulate the entire system.
+This version attempts to simulate every position of a sphere at each timestep of the simulation.

 ## how